A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 Based upon the well thought out questions in this email, we will assume that this family has decided that 14k in student loans is acceptable borrowing for this school year.

 Important Items to Discuss:Every family should discuss their plan to pay for college.
 These discussions are not easy, but facing hard truths in the present can prevent major hardships in the future.
 Be sure everyone understands the considerations that go into funding a college education.
+For some students, pursuing a four-year degree while borrowing minimal student loans is the ideal approach.

 Who should sign for the loan?

-There are three possible answers to this question and all of them have distinct pros and cons.
+There are three possible answers to this question, and all of them have distinct pros and cons.

 Option 1: Only the student signs